 Our Top Pick – Igenix IG9901WIFI 3-in-1 Portable Air Conditioner

-- Wi-Fi enabled - control the unit via Igenix app on all smart devices.
+- Smart Home Device - control the unit via Igenix app on all smart devices.
 It's compatible with Amazon Echo devices and Alexa-enabled - can be controlled by voice commands

-- Cooling function - 9000 BTU cooling capacity, the cooling temperature can be reduced to 15 degree Celsius; ideal for both home and office environments
+- Cooling function - 9000 BTU cooling capacity, the cooling temperature can be reduced to 15° Celsius; ideal for both home and office environments.
+Like all portable air conditioner units, it must be vented through a window or vent hole in the wall so hot air can escape and the room can be cooled

-- Dehumidifying function - this can be used independent of the air conditioning function; allowing you to extract up to 27 Litres a day of excess moisture and humidity from the atmosphere
+- Dehumidifying function - this can be used independent of the air conditioning function; allowing you to extract up to 27 Litre a day of excess moisture and humidity from the atmosphere

 - Fan function - allows for air in the room to be recirculated and provides a more concentrated air flow with a choice of three fan speed settings